mitchellnel/resolution/server/README.md

 - `user_id` (string)
 - `firebase_key` (string)

-Returns: a Boolean indicating delete success.
+Returns: a JSON object with a Boolean field indicating creation success.
+If the create operation failed, then a `reason` field will be defined with an error message.
+If the read succeeded, then this field will not exist.

 The argument object is interfaced as `APIDeleteResolutionArguments`, and the return object is interfaces as `APIDeleteResolutionReturn`.